Libensemble/libensemble/docs/quickstart.rst

 libEnsemble employs a manager-worker scheme that can run on various communication mediums (including MPI, Multiprocessing, and TCP).
 Each worker can control and monitor any type of job from small sub-node jobs to huge many-node simulations.
 A simple job controller interface is provided to ensure scripts are portable, resilient and flexible.
+It also enables automatic detection of the nodes and cores in your system and can split up jobs automatically if nodes/cores are not supplied.

 Dependencies